-- makes adequate provision for the number and nature of vehicles expected11 while promoting public transport use, and reduces car parking to ease congestion and car dependency - ensures sufficient car parking is provided in relation to the staging of development - protects amenity, health and safety by mitigating any negative effects from existing surrounding activities - prevents loss of amenity, health and safety on surrounding activities having regard to its negative effects - includes building services and storage areas designed and located to avoid nuisance to adjoining premises and to avoid an unattractive appearance from the street - ensures vehicle access and parking is safe and convenient for residents, visitors and service providers - provides areas on site for loading and unloading that accommodate the required design service vehicle and allow safe and efficient movements - ensures safety, security, legibility and efficiency of use for vehicles and pedestrians in off-street car parking areas through design and management - provides safe access for pedestrians and cyclists from the street frontage and from any car parking or set down area to the main entry of the building - provides end of trip facilities12 for pedestrians and cyclists, including adequate off-street bicycle parking areas or secure undercover bicycle storage facilities, showers and lockers, where appropriate provides sufficient waste storage which is adequately screened, easy to maintain and conveniently located and is designed to minimise the potential for nuisance to occupants or adjoining properties13.
+- makes adequate provision for the number and nature of vehicles expected13 while promoting public transport use, and reduces car parking to ease congestion and car dependency - includes building services and storage areas designed and located to avoid nuisance to adjoining premises and to avoid an unattractive appearance from the street - ensures vehicle access and parking is safe and convenient for residents, visitors and service providers - provides areas on site for loading and unloading that accommodate the required design service vehicle and allow safe and efficient movements - ensures safety, security, legibility and efficiency of use for vehicles and pedestrians in off-street car parking areas through design and management - provides safe access for pedestrians and cyclists from the street frontage and from any car parking or set down area to the main entry of the building - provides end of trip facilities14 for pedestrians and cyclists, including adequate off-street bicycle parking areas or secure undercover bicycle storage facilities, showers and lockers, where appropriate - provides sufficient waste storage which is adequately screened, easy to maintain and conveniently located and is designed to minimise the potential for nuisance to occupants or adjoining properties15. - ensures sufficient car parking is provided in relation to the staging of development - protects amenity, health and safety by mitigating any negative effects from existing surrounding activities prevents loss of amenity and threats to health and safety on surrounding activities and properties (including expected future residential development) having regard to noise; hours of operation; traffic; signage; visual amenity; wind effects; privacy; vibration; contaminating substances; hazardous chemicals; odour and emissions; and safety.